The Nottinghamshire and District

 factors, Stewardship and Climate Change.
 This policy sets out the Trustees’ beliefs on ESG and climate change and

-the processes followed by the Trustees in relation to voting rights and
+the processes followed by the Scheme’s investment managers in relation to

 relating to the Trustees’ policy on ESG factors, Stewardship and Climate Change,